,

 • helping establish the rules and processes of the approved farmers’ market, ensuring vendors have meaningful input into the formulation of the operating rules and processes;

-• assisting in the recruitment, selection and performance review of the market manager;
+• the recruitment, selection, performance review and discipline of the market manager;

-• advising on the remuneration of the market manager;
+• determining and/or advising on the remuneration of the market manager;

 • encouraging and financially supporting yearly educational opportunities for the market manager so as to further his/her professional development;